inpatient/outpatient US clinical experience

 MD2B Connect Physician ID # 33

-Where will this rotation take place: This hands-on outpatient rotation will take place in Richmond, Virginia.
+Where will this rotation take place: This outpatient US clinical experience will take place in Richmond, Virginia.

 Hours: Monday - Friday 8:30 AM to 5 PM

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

 What you will do: You will be under the supervision of a physician who is board-certified in Internal Medicine and Nephrology.
 He is on staff at the Bon Secours Hospital St. Mary's, Bon Secours Memorial Regional Medical Center, Henrico Doctors' Hospital Forrest, and Parham Doctors' Hospital.
 This will be a combined rotation during which you will spend 2 weeks in the outpatient setting and 2 weeks in the inpatient setting.
 During the inpatient component, you will be visiting multiple hospitals; therefore, you will have to consider how you will travel from hospital to hospital.

 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision:

 Writing or entering clinic progress notes.

 Researching the literature to answer clinical questions at the point of care.